ats-okazaki/ats-okazaki.github.io/cv.md

 1. Otsuka, T., **Okazaki, A.**, Masaki, O., Kotsuki, S., Convex Optimization of Initial Perturbations toward Quantitative Weather Control. *submitted to NPG* [EGUsphere](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1952/)
 2. Cauquoin, A., Maksym, G., Hayoung, B., **Okazaki, A.**, and Yoshimura, K., Modeling of tritium release into the atmosphere during the Fukushima accident. *submitted to Environmental Science & Technology*
 3. Kotsuki, S., Shiraishi, K., **Okazaki, A.**, Integrating Ensemble Kalman Filter with AI-based Weather Prediction Model ClimaX. *submitted to Nature communications*
 1. **Okazaki, A.**, On the observation errors in climate proxies in paleoclimate reconstruction with data assimilation, *in prep.*
+2. <sup>*</sup>Kurosawa, K., **Okazaki, A.**, Kotsuki, S., Bridging Data Assimilation and Control: Ensemble Model Predictive1 Control for High-Dimensional Nonlinear Systems, *in prep.*
 1. McKinney, M., and Okazaki.
 A., Intercomparison of the paleoclimate reconstruction products with data assimilation over the last millennium. *in prep.*

 ### Published/In print